dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3132: Self-sufficiency is advantageous for both individuals and communities.
+### T3132: Not working when capable disservices individuals and the community.

 |Support|
 |---|